bhuman/VideoAnalysis/README.md

 ## Installing

-This repository uses Python 3 (tested with Python 3.8 and 3.9).
+This repository uses Python 3 (tested with Python 3.10).
 Since Python wheels might be compiled from source, the usual C/C++ build tools must be installed.
 It is probably best to setup a virtual environment and activate it.[^1] Then run

     pip install -r requirements.txt

 [^1]: On macOS, install Miniforge.
-Run `conda create -n SomeName python=3.9` and `conda activate SomeName`.
+Run `conda create -n SomeName python=3.10` and
+      `conda activate SomeName`.
 Then, execute `conda install pycairo` before running the `pip install` command.

 ## Usage

 To analyze a recorded game, run `bin/analyze.py`.
 Example:

-    bin/analyze.py --log /path/to/gamecontroller-log /path/to/video
+    bin/analyze.py --log /path/to/gamecontroller-log /paths/to/videos

 When a video is opened for the first time, an extrinsic camera calibration is performed, which delays the start for a while.
+A half can consist of multiple videos.
+In that case, the filenames of the videos must be specified in chronological order.
+They will be processed as if they were a single video.

 If the app reaches the end of the video playback and is then closed (and not earlier), a statistics summary is written into the folder `statistics` using a